bneijt/construir/README.md

 ============
 A Debian system is booted with a root file system in snapshot mode and a job image (file system image) in writable mode.
 The job can then create, delete and add files anywhere with root privileges.
 After the job is done, the system is automatically shut down.

-A simple job tracker will move job images from a queue folder, uncompress them, boot the machine with the job image, kill the machine if it takes more then two hours to complete and finally place the compressed job image in the done folder.
+A simple job tracker will move job images from a queue folder, boot the machine with the job image, kill the machine if it takes more then two hours to complete and finally place the resulting job image in the done folder in `xz` compressed form.

-Extracting the information from the job and automatically creating jobs for certain situations is the second phase of the project.

 Current image
 =============
-The current worker image has Debian image with Vagrant like credentials:
-- Root password: vagrant
+You can download a basic debian image with the software installed from github.
+The password for the root user is `root`.

 Roadmap
 =======